xf3227/peds2019/README.md

 6. `lr`: *float, default is 0.02*
 >> Learning rate.
 The fitting process uses Adam algorithm for optimization.
 7. `save_fp`: *str, optional*
 >> Path to save models. `None` or `""` means training without saving.
-If a valid path is given, model will be saved after each epoch as long as the validation performance is better than the past.
+If a valid path is given, model will be saved under the path after each epoch as long as the validation performance is better than the past.

 #### `ablstm.ModelLSTM.eval()`
 > scores the given sequences.